 Can bellcast beads be painted to match a coloured render finish?

 Yes.
 The high-impact PVC used in modern bellcast beads readily accepts exterior silicone masonry paint.
-Just ensure the surface is completely clean and a suitable plastic primer has been applied first to prevent the paint from flaking.
+Ensure the surface is completely clean and a suitable plastic primer has been applied first to prevent the paint from flaking.
 On projects using factory-tinted silicone render, the bellcast nose is typically concealed beneath the topcoat during normal application, so a separate painting step is only necessary where a deliberately exposed drip edge forms part of the architectural detail.

 How do bellcast beads differ from stop beads?